saketadhav/DotNetEFCore5SamuraiApp/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------

-To visualize the the models and relationships created by entity framework, use followinf tool :-
+**To visualize the the models and relationships created by entity framework**

+Use following tool :-

 EF Core Power Tools